 CITY STATION AND VICTORIA STATION

 The service to City Station was convenient for people in Whitwell, Lenwade, Attlebridge and Drayton to get into the City, although these were all small villages that did not really merit a railway connection.
-It was the long-distance travellers from Kings Lynn and Leicester who were the principal travellers, but even in its heyday the M&GN had never been a particularly profitable line.
-I was only just ten in 1959 when passenger services were withdrawn from City Station and I am sad to say that I do not remember it when it was open.
-I can remember walking along the platform while it was still used as a freight terminal, but as the traffic was intermittent and the goods-yard was further down the line I never saw a train there.
+It was the long-distance travellers from Kings Lynn and Leicester who were the principal travellers, but even in its heyday the M&GN had never been a particularly heavily used nor was it a profitable line.
+I was only just ten in February 1959 when passenger services were withdrawn from City Station, and I am sad to say that I do not remember the station when it was open.
+I can remember walking along the platform while it was still used as a freight terminal, but as the traffic was intermittent and the goods-yard was further down the line, I never saw a train there.
 If I had been a more diligent train spotter this could easily have been remedied because the station did not finally close until 1969, when I was 20.
-To be perfectly honest though, I was not really interested.
-Steam engines were not to be seen heading the trains into City Station from about 1962, and at the time I regarded any train headed by a diesel as not worth seeing.
+To be perfectly honest though, I was not really interested in diesels.
+Steam engines were not to be seen heading the goods trains into City Station from about 1962, and at the time I regarded any train headed by a diesel as not worth seeing.

 The ending of the coal depot off Heigham Street, which had been supplied from City Station, meant an increase in activity at Victoria Station, which became the railhead for the City’s coal traffic.
-Compared with City Station Victoria Station in Queen’s Road was much more interesting to look at.
-That station too had lost its passenger terminal which had closed during the First World War.
-The half of the station which dealt with bricks and cement which adjoined St Stephens Road had been closed by 1970 but the coal depot (where Sainsburt’s now stands) was there for ten more years.
-As I indicated, once this was the only coal depot it became busier if anything, and an office building was built there.
+Compared with City Station, Victoria Station in Queen’s Road was much more interesting to look at although that station had lost its passenger terminal during the First World War.
+That part of the station beyond Grove Road and adjoining St Stephens Road, which formerly had dealt with bricks and cement, had been closed by 1970, but the coal depot (where Sainsbury’s now stands) was operational for a dozen more years.
+As I indicated, once this was the only coal depot in Norwich it became a busier place, and an office building was put up there.
 I remember going into this with their telephone directory (which I was earning a little extra by delivering in the city centre).
-This would have been about 1980.
+This would have been in about 1980.
 There the sight of a diesel shunter dealing with the coal trucks was a common sight.
 Victoria Station was split into three by two roads; Grove Road and Southwell Road.
-The further part went first, and the yard beyond Southwell Road you only glimpsed briefly from the bridge, but the central part was plainly visible from the road.
+The further part went first, and the yard beyond Southwell Road you only glimpsed briefly from the bridge.

 THE BLOG FOR MEMORIES OF RAILWAYS